Home | Uniquely NZ | Travel |

 We stopped briefly at Lyell where there is a DOC campsite and many Goldfield tramps to read the information boards.
 We have never dared to camp there as the sandflies gather in clouds until their leader starts a co-ordinated attack - it is difficult to even get to read a complete board before the onslaught forces you to move quickly to another.
 Lyell was a moderate sized town in the days of the rushes in 1870 but now there is nothing but the odd lump of concrete remaining to show it existed.
 Several huge nuggets were found in the stream with sight of the camp site one of nearly 30 ounces started the rush and the largest nugget, shaped like a dumbbell, found in New Zealand of 120 oz was found nearby.
 One day we will have the weather and courage to stay and do the walks.

 Instead we continued to Reefton, a town steeped in Gold Mining History as well as being the first town in New Zealand to have electric lighting.
-We have previously done the walk over a swing bridge and along the water race to the old generator house where a Pelton Wheel Click for larger imagewas installed to drive a small generator providing lighting to 500 houses.
+We have previously done the walk over a swing bridge and along the water race to the old generator house where a Pelton Wheel was installed to drive a small generator providing lighting to 500 houses.
 We stayed in a simple cabin in the camp site on the local domain.
 The facilities were adequate but old, but new blocks are now under construction - the price was very good and we only paid $25 for the cabin for the two of us for the night, they will probably rise when the updates are complete.
 We were glad we made the choice not to camp as it rained all night and the kitchen was full of wet people in the morning.

 Once we were installed we went down to the information centre and picked up a few extra leaflets to supplement our already large collection from previous visits.
 Reefton and its information centre is a good place to start a look at the Goldmining activities in the West Coast area.
 They have a collection of books, maps on information boards showing the walking tracks, a simulated Quartz mining operation and a restored and Holman Steam Winding Engine circa 1895 which served in several local mines including the Wealth of Nations Gold Mine ended its working life in the Surprise Coal Mine.
 The winding engines were used to lower and raise men and equipment and raise the quartz ore and 'mullock' the waste rock.